conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 #### Cross-platform C++ development is challenging - let tools help!
 (Marc Goodner)

 As one would expect, we were really interested in a talk around tooling for the C++ ecosystem.
-Mac Goodner from Microsoft introduced some of the improvements available in the latest versions of the tools provided by the company.
+Marc Goodner from Microsoft introduced some of the improvements available in the latest versions of the tools provided by the company.
 Of course, he talked about interesting points a C++ developer has to deal with every day, such as using libraries, using new features in the compilers following the standard,